rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Prerna holds a Bachelor's degree in Philosophy from Lady Shri Ram College for Women, University of Delhi.
-An interest in creating social impact drove her to lead the research and development team of Enactus as part of which she conducted in depth onground research and back-end analysis of community development projects.
-She has also interned as a policy researcher with the Deputy Chief Minister's Office, Government of Delhi, where she undertook the process of streamlining and monitoring the MLALAD funds of 11 revenue districts of Delhi and recommended policy level interventions for improved functioning of the Delhi Urban Development Authority.\n\nAn opportunity to employ her proble-solving skills to create sustainable impact brought her to Samagra.
-Currently she is part of the ADAPT team in Odisha.
+An interest in creating social impact drove her to lead the research and development team of Enactus as part of which she conducted in depth on-ground research and back-end analysis of community development projects.
+She has also interned as a policy researcher with the Deputy Chief Minister's Office, Government of Delhi, where she undertook the process of streamlining and monitoring the MLALAD funds of 11 revenue districts of Delhi and recommended policy level interventions for improved functioning of the Delhi Urban Development Authority.
+An opportunity to employ her problem-solving skills to create sustainable impact brought her to Samagra.
+Currently, she is part of the Saksham Haryana-Education team.
     image: /img/Prerna.jpg
     linkedInProfile: 'https://www.linkedin.com/in/prerna-bhandari-112298141'
     name: Prerna Bhandari
-    project: ADAPT
+    project: Saksham Haryana-Education
   - bio: >-
       Raju worked with Punj Lloyd as a administrative assistant in Libya, and with Walt Disney as a Office Coordinator.
 He manages the daily